RJ/bevy_timewarp/NOTES.md

 ## How rollbacks happen

 Systems that initiate rollbacks write a `RollbackRequest` to an event queue, specifying the frame they wish to start resimulating from.
-These are in the `CheckIfRollbackNeeded` set.
+These are in the `NotInRollback` set.

 All rollback requests are consolidated, and a `Rollback` resource is written.
 The `RollbackConsolidationStrategy` from `TimewarpConfig` determines if the oldest or newest frame from the list of requests is used.